uptick/gitops/README.md

 ## Installation

-Secrets are encrypted with git-crypt in `.envrc`.
-Contact someone who has access to have your gpg key added.
+Secrets should be placed in `secrets.env`.
+The example file `secrets.example.env` has the environment variables you will need to supply.

 Gitops has a helm chart defining its deployment.
 Invoke scripts are provided to make deployment painless.
 See `tasks.py`.